 A bit about beauty…

 My job has taught me a lot about body confidence, but I truly believe everyone is beautiful; my work has brought me ever closer to this truth.
 It is our job to recognise beauty all around us, and let it bloom without covering it up with unpronouncable ingredients and questionable chemicals (concocted purely for profit and over-packaged without thought or awareness).
 I started selling my own products after realising that others, too, value this positive, alternative approach and love treating their skin to simple but beautiful creations that can heal, soothe and nurture their skin and body as though it were food (we absorb into our bloodstream much of what we put on our skin; so the food analogy is a good one!).
 Showing our bodies that we care about them, and seeing beauty in others as well as ourselves; this is what beauty is.
 Plus a bit of natural-goodness and creative know-how…

 Each product is freshly made in small batches, ensuring that the period of use before expiry is kept as long as possible.
 By law they are marked with expiry dates of 12 months from the date of making, but in practice they often last significantly longer.
 To make sure your product is kept in as pure as possible a state (thereby prolonging its shelf life), it’s best to:

 – Store it somewhere cool and dark (or at least not in direct sunlight).
 Natural plant oils and essential oils are delicate and volatile as well as powerful, and will be happier in cool, dry places (this is why so many of Leafology’s bottles are made of amber glass and opaque metal; they’re light-blocking as well as beautifully eco-friendly!).

-– Whisper sweet nothings to them daily.
-They are plants, after all! 🙂
+– Whisper sweet nothings to it daily.
+It is made of plants, after all! 🙂